PKZIP and PKUNZIP

 For example, consider the line below:

 The rain in Spain falls mainly on the plain.

 Normally the above statement would take 44 or more bytes of disk space because of the amount of words in the document.
 But this simple line contains a surprising amount of repetition.
-The letters in and the space after the word in are repeated at the ends of the words rain and Spain in the sentence.
-The sequence ain occurs four times, the two-character sequence n plus a space occurs twice, and the three-character sequence he plus a space occurs twice.
-What if you replaced each duplicate occurrence of one of these strings with a special code, called a token, that would stand for the duplicated numbers? each token would contain a much shorter number combination that told you how many characters (including spaces) to count backwards in the string and how may characters (including spaces) were duplicated.
+The letters "in" and the space after the word "in" are repeated at the ends of the words "rain" and "Spain" in the sentence.
+The letters "ain" occurs four times, the two-character sequence "n" plus a space occurs twice, and the three-character sequence "he" plus a space occurs twice.
+What if you replaced each duplicate occurrence of one of these strings with a special code, called a token, that would stand for the duplicated numbers?
+Each token would contain a much shorter number combination that told you how many characters (including spaces) to count backwards in the string and how may characters were duplicated.
 Then the line would look like:

 Data compression takes advantage of the way data is represented in the computer.
 The string's original form can be reduced to representative tokens.
 If the token is used repeatedly in a file (long strings of the character 0, for instance), that information can be stored in fewer bytes than the original string.
 Later, the representational list of tokens (compressed file) can be expanded to the original form ("uncompressed" file), without losing any of the original data.

 The key to data compression is the ability to search a string of bytes, identify any sequences of repeated data, and represent the repeated data as tokens.
 Binary files often have long strings of zeros, and repeated sequences of machine data, which can be efficiently compressed as representative tokens.